Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/README.md

 ### Client creation with a connection string
 Create the BlobServiceClient using the connection string to your Azure Storage account.
+To get the connection string from the portal, navigate to `Access keys` under `Settings`, and copy over the `Connection string`.

 ```python
 from azure.storage.blob import BlobServiceClient